Why the ghost of 2008 still haunts us in 2022 - NewsBreak

 Related

-Maybe that October market rally has some legs after all?.
-Stocks pulled back ever so slightly Wednesday as a fresh batch of economic data revealed continued strength in the job market and America's services sector.
+CNN — So much for that October market rally?.
+Stocks pulled back Wednesday as a fresh batch of economic data revealed continued strength in the job market and America's services sector.
 That's led to new worries that the Federal Reserve's aggressive rate hikes, meant to curb inflation, will eventually lead to a recession.

 America's national debt has now surpassed $31 trillion

-America's national debt has climbed north of $31 trillion for the first time, a milestone that comes at a time of historically high inflation, rising interest rates and growing economic uncertainty.
-The nation's total public debt outstanding closed at $31.1 trillion on Monday, according to Treasury Department data published Tuesday.
+CNN — America's national debt has climbed north of $31 trillion for the first time, a milestone that comes at a time of historically high inflation, rising interest rates and growing economic uncertainty.
+The nation's total public debt outstanding closed at $31.1 trillion on Monday, according to Treasury Department...

 Asian economies are in trouble but a 1997-style crisis is unlikely